NicholasBoss/TheThreePendants/README.md

 # TheThreePendants

-In this game you will gather three pendants to unlock the chest.
+In this game you will gather three pendants to unlock the chest using the WASD keys to move.

-Top Priorities:
-Character
-Level map
-Objects to hide pendant under.
-Messages to display when pendant is found/not found.
-Lose condition? (timer/damage to player?(Would need character to have lives))

-Low Priorities:
-Two other Levels (Different configuration/image) Character has lives
-Boss level/boss character??
-Pendants give player something
-Remove objects that have been searched?
+# Development Environment

+VS Code

+C#

+# Future Work
+* Adding Title and end screens
+* Settings Menu

 Classes needed: